SPARC-FAIR-Codeathon/SPARClink/frontend/README.md

 # sparc-portal-demo

 This demo page is built using [VueJS](https://vuejs.org/) and [Tailwind CSS](https://tailwindcss.com/).
 It has been developed to mimic the SPARC portal found at [sparc.science](https://sparc.science).
-In order to get this project running please run the following commands:
+In order to get this project running please refer to the [Project setup](https://github.com/SPARC-FAIR-Codeathon/SPARClink/blob/main/frontend/README.md#project-setup) section.

 ## Project setup
 ``` bash